-FBI official: Russia wants to see us ‘tear ourselves apart’
+FBI official: Russia wants to see US ‘tear ourselves apart’

 Intelligence officials have not commented publicly on the Feb.
 13 briefing given to members of the House Intelligence Committee.
 One intelligence official said lawmakers were not told that Russia was working directly to aid Trump.
 But other people familiar with the meeting said they were told the Kremlin was looking to help Trump’s candidacy.
 The people spoke on condition of anonymity to discussed the classified briefing.

-Carrie Cordero, a former Justice Department national security lawyer, said she was frustrated there has not been more public information about the briefing and the specific intelligence, particularly since a recent Senate Intelligence Committee report faulted the Obama administration for its lack of transparency in 2016 about Russian election interference.
+Carrie Cordero, a former Justice Department national security lawyer, lamented the lack of public information about the briefing and the underlying intelligence, particularly since a recent Senate Intelligence Committee report faulted the Obama administration for not being sufficiently transparent about Russian election interference ahead of the 2016 presidential contest.

-She said it remains unclear even from the news reporting exactly what message was communicated to the committee.
+She said it remains unclear from the news reporting exactly what message was communicated to the committee.

-“What I have really been encouraging is that the government be more forthcoming of information that is more indicative of the election security threats,” Cordero said.
+“What I have really been encouraging is that the government be more forthcoming of information that is more indicative of the current election threats,” Cordero said.

 Other speakers at the symposium, whose sponsors included the Center for Democracy and Technology and Penn State Dickinson Law, focused on more domestic threats to election security.

-Lawrence Norden. the director of the Election Reform Program at the Brennan Center for Justice, said he was concerned that there were no federal regulations governing the vendors who supply local election infrastructure.
+Lawrence Norden, the director of the Election Reform Program at the Brennan Center for Justice, said he was concerned that there were no federal regulations governing the vendors who supply local election infrastructure.

-“I do think this is a real weakness going into 2020,” Norden said.
+“I do think this is a real weakness going into 2020, and the solution as always in elections is to hope for the best and prepare for the worst,” Norden said.

+Meanwhile, Senate Democratic Leader Chuck Schumer of New York, along with Democratic Sens.
+Sherrod Brown of Ohio and Robert Menendez of New Jersey, sent a letter Monday to Treasury Secretary Steven Mnuchin and Secretary of State Mike Pompeo urging sanctions for “all those determined to be responsible for ongoing elections interference,” including Russia President Vladimir Putin.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP